-- the concentration of our lending and depositor relationships through Strategic Programs in the financial technology industry generally; - our ability to attract additional merchants and retain and grow our existing merchant relationships; - interest rate risk associated with our business, including sensitivity of our interest earning assets and interest bearing liabilities to interest rates, and the impact to our earnings from changes in interest rates; - the effectiveness of our internal control over financial reporting and our ability to remediate any future material weakness in our internal control over financial reporting; - potential exposure to fraud, negligence, computer theft and cyber-crime and other disruptions in our computer systems relating to our development and use of new technology platforms; - our dependence on our management team and changes in management composition; - the sufficiency of our capital, including sources of capital and the extent to which we may be required to raise additional capital to meet our goals; - compliance with laws and regulations, supervisory actions, the Dodd-Frank Act, capital requirements, the Bank Secrecy Act, anti-money laundering laws, predatory lending laws, and other statutes and regulations; - changes in the laws, rules, regulations, interpretations or policies relating to financial institutions, accounting, tax, trade, monetary and fiscal matters, including the application of interest rate caps or maximums; - our ability to maintain a strong core deposit base or other low-cost funding sources; - results of examinations of us by our regulators, including the possibility that our regulators may, among other things, require us to increase our ALL or to write-down assets; - our involvement from time to time in legal proceedings, examinations and remedial actions by regulators; - further government intervention in the U.S. financial system; - the ability of our Strategic Program service providers to comply with regulatory regimes, including laws and regulations applicable to consumer credit transactions, and our ability to adequately oversee and monitor our Strategic Program service providers; - our ability to maintain and grow our relationships with our Strategic Program service providers; - natural disasters and adverse weather, acts of terrorism, pandemics, an outbreak of hostilities or other international or domestic calamities, and other matters beyond our control; - compliance with requirements associated with being a public company; - level of coverage of our business by securities analysts; - future equity and debt issuances; and - other factors listed from time to time in the Company's filings with the Securities and Exchange Commission (the "SEC"), including, without limitation, this Report, the Company's Annual Report on Form 10-K for the year ended December 31, 2021 (the "2021 Form 10-K") and subsequent reports on Form 10-Q and Form 8-K.
+- the concentration of our lending and depositor relationships through Strategic Programs in the financial technology industry generally; - our ability to attract additional merchants and retain and grow our existing merchant relationships; - interest rate risk associated with our business, including sensitivity of our interest earning assets and interest bearing liabilities to interest rates, and the impact to our earnings from changes in interest rates; - the effectiveness of our internal control over financial reporting and our ability to remediate any future material weakness in our internal control over financial reporting; - potential exposure to fraud, negligence, computer theft and cyber-crime and other disruptions in our computer systems relating to our development and use of new technology platforms; - our dependence on our management team and changes in management composition; - the sufficiency of our capital, including sources of capital and the extent to which we may be required to raise additional capital to meet our goals; - compliance with laws and regulations, supervisory actions, the Dodd-Frank Act, capital requirements, the Bank Secrecy Act, anti-money laundering laws, predatory lending laws, and other statutes and regulations; - our ability to maintain a strong core deposit base or other low-cost funding sources; - results of examinations of us by our regulators, including the possibility that our regulators may, among other things, require us to increase our ALL or to write-down assets; - our involvement from time to time in legal proceedings, examinations and remedial actions by regulators; - further government intervention in the U.S. financial system; - natural disasters and adverse weather, acts of terrorism, pandemics, an outbreak of hostilities or other international or domestic calamities, and other matters beyond our control; - compliance with requirements associated with being a public company; - level of coverage of our business by securities analysts; - future equity and debt issuances; and - other factors listed from time to time in the Company's filings with the Securities and Exchange Commission (the "SEC"), including, without limitation, this Report, the Company's Annual Report on Form 10-K for the year ended December 31, 2021 (the "2021 Form 10-K") and subsequent reports on Form 10-Q and Form 8-K.